dvdhrm/dvdhrm.github.io/_posts/2021-04-21-meson-msvc-github-actions.md

 `DevShell.dll`, which provides the required integration.
 We load it into PowerShell and invoke the provided `Enter-VsDevShell` function.
 By comparing our own environment variables before and after that call, we can extract the changes and export them into the _GitHub Actions_ environment.
-This way, following steps will have access to those variables as well.
+Thus, the following workflow-steps will have access to those variables as well.

 I plugged this into a re-usable _GitHub Action_ using the new _composite_ type.
 To use it in a _GitHub Actions_ workflow, simply use: